Pupil Premium 2018 - 2021

 - Phonics booster groups from Inclusion Manager;

-- Use of the Pastoral Care Manager to support Pupil Premium children and their families with issues such as difficulty in travel difficulties, welfare access support, counselling, supporting their children’s learning;
+- Use of the Inclusion Leader to support Pupil Premium children and their families with issues such as difficulty in travel difficulties, welfare access support, counselling, supporting their children’s learning;

 - Free educational visits and music lessons for eligible pupils;